compsci-suny-newpaltz/TR-TA-CompSci-Handbook/5 Resources/Quick FAQs.md

 ## Office Hours

 **Q: Do I need to hold office hours every week?**
-A: Yes—hold them at the times arranged with your instructor.
+A: Yes.
+Hold them at the times arranged with your instructor.

 **Q: What if I can’t make my office hours?**
 A: Notify the instructor, and let students know via Brightspace or email.